vmware-tanzu/pinniped/site/content/docs/background/architecture.md

 ![concierge-with-supervisor-sequence-diagram](/docs/img/pinniped-concierge-supervisor-sequence.svg)

-### Dynamic Cluster Authentication-- Concierge and CLI
+### Dynamic Cluster Authentication -- Concierge and CLI

 Users can authenticate directly with their OIDC compliant external identity provider to get credentials which can be exchanged at the Concierge for a credential that can be used to authenticate to